benjamintanweihao/pooly/README.md

 Pooly.checkin(:some_worker_pool, worker_pid)
 ```

-### Monitoring
+### Linking

 Besides checking in a worker, the worker could crash too.
 Othertimes, the worker could exit normally.
 Since the supervisor stance on restarting crashed workers is `:temporary`, this means that workers are never restarted.
-(Why?)
+That's because in general we never know whether a worker should be restarted.
+While you can build this into the implementation like having it as a setting, we will keep it simple.

 In order to handle these various situations, we need to know when something happens to a checked out worker process.
-Monitors are perfect for this.
+Our worker processes should crash too if the server crashes.
+Links (and trapping exits) are perfect for this.
+What should happen when a worker crashes?
+Well, the pool should automatically create a new worker, no questions asked.

+### Monitoring

+How do we know when a consumer process dies?
+Monitors!
+What should happen then when we detect that a consumer process dies?
+How can we retrieve the worker?
+(Monitor reference!)

 ### Server state